JCKE/CMPUT275_Project/a4_game/README.md

 turn you are required to select the start flag of your team color and click the highlighted factory button.
 Once you have done so, a yellow highlighted radius will appear around your flag.
-These squares represent where you can build your base, the yellow radi apply to all three base types.
-Left clicking the highlighted buttons will allow you to build.
+These squares represent where you can build your base, the yellow radi apply to all three base types when you want to build a unit.
+Left clicking the highlighted buttons after a certain base is selected will allow you to build provided you have resources.
 The bases are:
 - Factory: main base where you can build ground units and other bases from it.
 No cost.
 - Airstrip: allows you to build and refuel air units.
 Not free to build.